 Students are encouraged to submit their thesis research for presentations at professional meetings and for publication.
-All manuscripts, abstracts, presentations and posters MUST be approved by the Chairman of the student's research committee prior to submission to any journal or professional society or association.
-Please see Appendix F for more details.
+All manuscripts, abstracts, presentations and posters MUST be approved by the Chairperson of the student's research committee prior to submission to any journal or professional society or association.
+Please see Appendix for more details.
+All authors included on presentations and publications must also approve each submission.
+These requirements must be met even after the student has graduated from the program.
+Failure to do so may result in the program requesting that accepted publications and presentations be withdrawn.

-Internships, Field Schools and Archaeological Field Work
+Internships, Field Schools, and Archaeological Field Work